GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 NEW YORK, Oct 10 An index of global equities

-fell to a seven-month low and oil slumped to a four-year low on
+fell to a seven-month low and oil hit a two-year low on Friday,

 Investors have scrambled to reduce big bets in stocks and